timescale/docs/timescaledb/tutorials/promscale/index.md

 Promscale is built on top of TimescaleDB, the leading relational database for time-series.
 Promscale also supports native compression, handles high-cardinality, provides rock-solid reliability, and more.
 Furthermore, it offers other native time-series capabilities, such as data retention policies, continuous aggregate views, downsampling, data gap-filling, and interpolation.
 It is already natively supported by Grafana via the Prometheus and PostgreSQL/TimescaleDB data sources.

 <highlight type="tip">
-For an overview of Promscale, see this short introductory video: [Intro to Promscale - Advanced analytics for Prometheus][promscale-intro-video].
+For an overview of Promscale, see this short introductory video: [Intro to Promscale - Advanced analytics for Prometheus](https://youtube.com/playlist?list=PLsceB9ac9MHTrmU-q7WCEvies-o7ts3ps).
 </highlight>

 ## Roadmap